Autonomous vehicles coming of age

-Later when the cops summon the wrecking crew to haul the carcass of your mangled vehicle off the roadway—well after you are released by EMTs with only minor bumps, bruises, and scarred memories—they'll relay the good news: "Everybody lived."
+Later when the police summon the wrecking crew to haul the carcass of your mangled vehicle off the roadway—well after you are released by EMTs with only minor bumps, bruises, and scarred memories—they'll relay the good news:

 The technology that will prevent highway horror stories is evolving at a blistering pace, and by and large we have the quest for autonomy to thank.
-"When you look at where autonomous driving is going, it's the fusion of an awful lot of data," says Kent Helfrich, vice president and chief technical officer for the automotive division of global design, engineering, and manufacturing company Flex.
-"So there are cameras, radars, adaptive cruise control, and lane departure warning—these are things that are already in the marketplace."
+"When you look at where autonomous driving is going, it's the fusion of an awful lot of data," says Kent Helfrich, our vice president and chief technical officer for the automotive division of global design, engineering, and manufacturing.
+"So, there are cameras, radars, adaptive cruise control, and lane departure warnings—these are things that are already in the marketplace."

-Automakers are beginning to think even more deeply about their direction, adds Chris Ricci, deputy general counsel at Flex.
+Automakers are beginning to think even more deeply about their direction, adds Chris Ricci, our deputy general counsel.
 "Traditionally, the auto industry has been a mechanically oriented business.
 However, it's quickly becoming more electronic, more programming oriented."
 And this paradigm shift has caused car companies to react at a rate never seen before.

 For instance, in just one model year, the number of new vehicles on the road that offer adaptive cruise control, blind-spot monitoring, mitigated braking, or other advanced driver assist systems (ADAS), the so-called building blocks of autonomous driving, has grown from the minority into the majority.